prg3/AddressBookAWS/README.md

 ## Puppet
 Puppet is used to push configuration and the war file to the worker nodes Manifests should be relatively self explanatory
+Puppet manifests need some cleanup to allow them to run to completion the first time.
+Issues with Nginx

 #AddressBook Application
 The AddressBook application is pulled from: http://www.cumulogic.com/downloads/sample-applications/